briankoser/sfc-listeners-guide/episodes/0259-edgar-wright-leaves-ant-man-and-other-news.md

 recommendation: no
 recommendation_reason: No need to listen to old news.
 Check the guide for what's interesting in hindsight.
 ---
-Edgar Wright is off {% workTitle "Ant-Man" %}, after working on it since 2006.
+Edgar Wright is off {% work "Ant-Man" %}, after working on it since 2006.

-Drew Goddard is off {% workTitle "Daredevil" %}.
+Drew Goddard is off {% work "Daredevil" %}.

 Take That, Science: Ancient Egyptians used water to make the sand stiffer where they pulled the giant stone sledges